-During project preparation no specific measures were implemented to target vulnberable groups among the displaced or otherwise impacted peoples.
-Disadvantaged persons, adversely impacted persons or persons further disadvantaged by the project's activity as compared with any other groups due to, for example,

-- (a) their age, gender, ethnicity, religion, physical, mental or other disability, social, civic or health status, sexual orientation, gender identity, economic disadvantage, location, and/or - (b) dependence on unique natural resources, may be more likely to be adversely affected or left out of the benefits of the project.
+Disadvantaged persons, adversely impacted persons or persons further disadvantaged by the project's activity as compared with any other groups due to, for example, their age, gender, ethnicity, religion, physical, mental or other disability, social, civic or health status, sexual orientation, gender identity, economic disadvantage, location, and/or dependence on unique natural resources, may be more likely to be adversely affected or left out of the benefits of the project.
 These groups include the poor, women, young girls, youth at risk, LGBTI people, people with disabilities and the elderly, among others.

-The vulnerable groups within the Project Area of Influence (PAI) are the following residents of St. Vincent, Bequia.
-Mayreau, Canouan, Union Island, Palm Island, special attention should be given to:
+Several key vulnerable groups within the Project Area of Influence (PAI) include the following residents os Bequia.
+Mayreau, Canouan, Union Island, Palm Island,

-- Fisherfolk: male and female fisherfolk who may not have access to their boats or engines and other fishing traps or resources; some of these vessels, inclusive of water taxi operators are still either missing, destroyed or damaged hereby impacting livelihood. - Livestock farmers in the Grenadines who cannot locate the animals as well as other farmers may not have access to their lands or may have loss topsoil and cannot plant vegetables for a period. - Persons with disabilities (including visual and audio) - All residents who were affected inclusive of LGBTI people who may be impaired from accessing information and participating in the project's benefits due to lack of adequate coordination of information by authorities or persons not being aware of how to access benefits (roof repairs, replacement of equipment, temporary housing etc)
+- Fisherfolk: female fisherfolk who may not have access to their boats or engines and other fishing traps or resources; some of these vessels, inclusive of water taxi operators are still either missing, destroyed or damaged hereby impacting livelihood. - Livestock farmers in the Grenadines who cannot locate the animals as well as other farmers may not have access to their lands or may have loss topsoil and cannot plant vegetables for a period. - Persons with disabilities (including visual and audio) - LGBTI people who may be impaired from accessing information and participating in the project's benefits due to lack of adequate coordination or by not taking adequate measures to include them in the stakeholder engagement processes. - Poor households:the 2008 Country Poverty Assessment (CPA) classified the northern region of Saint Vincent and the Grenadines with a high poverty index. - Single female-headed households who are more likely to be food-insecure and live in poverty than other households.